 My opinion is that this current News Feed algorithm change has nothing to do with Facebook’s looking out for the good of its users.

 They want to cut the amount of ‘fake news‘ content on the platform.
-Especially in video format by publishers and some media organisations whose content was favoured in the last News Feed algorithm change back in 2016.
+Especially in video format by publishers and some media organisations.
+Those whose content was favoured in the last News Feed algorithm change back in 2016.

 It’s sad that since the past change in 2016, I advised some of my clients to focus on creating videos.
-Moreover, to rely on staff advocacy to let their content get some reach and engagement in the News Feed.
+To rely on staff advocacy to let their content get some reach and engagement in the News Feed.
 Now, Facebook has made all the material and effort crap!

 I think this current News Feed algorithm change is also about Facebook’s wish for higher income.
 Getting brands and publishers to make a full shift to Facebook’s paid advertisements.